snicole2701/snicole2701/README.md

 I enjoy good food, good wine and a cold beer on a warm day.
 I love cooking delicious meals with fresh produce, but aside from sourdough bread cannot bake to save my life.
 I am a mother and wife to a house full of gamers.
-I am the type of wife who did not allow my husband to plant a new lawn until I had build a model to predict when we could expect the rain season to start.
 I live to work, but not in the unhealthy way.
 I love what I do.
 Every project, solution or task completed brings me joy.
 My career is my hobby and my passion.
 When you love what you do, you'll never work a day in your life.